 Why does every Router have an IP address?

 A router is a piece of electronic hardware that allows you to connect to the internet from your home.
 It serves as your first security line against network intrusion and will enable you to use wifi in your home.
 A router connects physically to your modem via its internet, or WAN, the port at its most basic level.
 A network cable is used to make this physical connection.

-Routers are essentially miniature computers, complete with a CPU and memory to handle the data flowing in and out.
+Routers are essentially miniature computers with a CPU and memory to handle the data flowing in and out.
 If you've ever had to set up wireless internet or update your wifi password, you've used a router.
 It's also where your network is secured, where you can set up port forwarding rules, and where you can modify the name of your network.
-Your Router's firmware may need to be updated on occasion, but for the most part, it's a set-it-and-forget-it device.
+Your Router's firmware may need to be updated occasionally, but for the most part, it's a set-it-and-forget-it device.
 That said, you'll need to know how to locate a router's IP address.